Aside from Trump limelight, Davos discreetly pushes peace talks

 “What we have heard so far is that he wants to meet with business people from Europe and also from the rest of the world, and he wants to then share with all of the participants his outlook for 2018.”

-Trump’s visit has created extra interest because Davos is emblematic of the globalisation that he criticised heavily during his election campaign, and its collaborative ethos is at odds with his “America first” isolationism.
+Trump’s visit has created extra interest because Davos is emblematic of the globalisation that he criticized heavily during his election campaign, and its collaborative ethos is at odds with his “America first” isolationism.

 WEF founder Klaus Schwab told a news conference that a theme this year would be the future of global co-operation relating to trade, environment, the fight against terrorism, tax systems and competitiveness.